scala-js/scala-js-website/doc/js-interoperability.md

     @JSName("val")
     def value(v: js.String): this.type

+### Scala methods representing bracket access (`obj[x]`)

+The annotation `scala.js.annotation.JSBracketAccess` can be used on methods to mark them as representing bracket access on an object.
+The target method must either have one parameter and a non-Unit result type (in which case it represents read access) or two parameters and a Unit result type (in which case it represents write access).

+A typical example can be found in the `js.Array[A]` class itself, of course:

+    @JSBracketAccess
+    def apply(index: js.Number): A
+    @JSBracketAccess
+    def update(index: js.Number, v: A): Unit

+The Scala method names are irrelevant for the translation to JavaScript.
+The duo `apply`/`update` is often a sensible choice, because it gives array-like access on Scala's side as well, but it is not required to use these names.

 ### JavaScript classes

 It is also possible to define JavaScript *classes* as Scala classes inheriting,